 The person must have suffered some form of harassment and prove to the court that there was a “course of conduct” and “credible threat of violence.”

-To prove a Course of conduct that will fall under CCP 526.7 the party must show a pattern of behavior which repeats itself as a series of acts over a period of time.
+To prove a course of conduct that will fall under CCP 526.7 the party must show a pattern of behavior which repeats itself as a series of acts over a period of time.
 This can be shown through stalking an individual or making harassing telephone calls to the party.
 In addition, sending harassing correspondence to an individual by via public or private mail.
-Also faxing another person or emailing can be a form of harassment if shown to be done repetitiously over a period of time.
+Also faxing or emailing another person can be a form of harassment if shown to be done repetitiously over a period of time.

 “Credible threat of violence” is a knowing and willful statement or course of conduct that would place a reasonable person in fear for his or her safety or the safety of his or her immediate family, and that serves no legitimate purpose.

 Harassment is unlawful violence or a credible threat of violence, that is knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, the person, and that serves no legitimate purpose.